aspose-total/Aspose.Total-Products/total/net/conversion/wordml-to-pptm/_index.md

 // Load the Single Page Microsoft Word WORDML file Aspose.Words.Document wordml = new Aspose.Words.Document("sourceWordFile.wordml");

-// Save wordml file to HTML
+// Save WORDML file to HTML
 wordml.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages WORDML documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPTM.
+// To convert multi pages WORDML documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPTM.

 using (Presentation pptm = new Presentation()){